RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Include prereleases in update checks** _Not available (always enabled) for prereleases_

 For platforms and package formats where the previous setting above is available there is also the option of whether to include prereleases when checking for application updates.
-Note that this is always enabled when running an ES-DE prerelease so in this case the setting will not be present in the menu.
+Note that this is always enabled when running an ES-DE prerelease so in this case the setting will be grayed out in the menu.

 **Hide taskbar (requires restart)** _(Windows only)_